January Savings ends in

 1. Talk about it and rationalise

-Hearing yourself talk about the film out loud can help you understand how silly it is to imagine it happening in real life.
-If the movie was about something slightly more realistic than aliens or similar, such as someone breaking in at night, think about whether you would’ve been so scared had you not watched the movie - nothing has changed!
+On the other hand, if the movie was about something slightly more realistic than aliens or immortal serial killers hunting down campers, such as someone breaking in at night, think about whether you would’ve been any more scared about this sort of thing had you not watched the movie – because in reality, nothing has changed!

 2. Face your fears

-If, for example, you’re scared of the dark after watching a scary movie, you can force yourself to turn the lights off and get into bed.
-While it might seem scary at first, after a while you’ll realise that nothing bad is happening - no zombies have approached, no one is trying to break in through the window.
+Say, for example, you’re scared of the dark after watching a scary movie, you can force yourself to turn the lights off and get into bed at a slow and measured pace, indicating to your mind and body that there’s nothing to be afraid of.

 Woman in bed with duvet up over her nose, looking frightened.

-3. Watch the movie bloopers or behind the scenes clips
+3. Watch the movie bloopers or behind-the-scenes clips

 4. Distract yourself and relax your mind